cosmic-horizon/committees/Ecosystem/Readme.md

 ## Responsibilities and Duties:

 The Ecosystem Committee will have the following key responsibilities and duties in relation to the development and management of the Qwoyn Network ecosystem:

-**Allocation of Community Funds:** The committee will make decisions on how community funds are spent, ensuring that allocated resources are utilized efficiently and effectively to drive ecosystem growth and development.

 **Program Creation:** The committee will create various programs, initiatives, and incentives to foster community engagement and support ecosystem expansion.
 This includes designing Zealy programs, organizing community events, coordinating Twitter Spaces sessions, and other activities that contribute to community development.